 Sustainability

-Council has committed to the target of reducing our carbon emissions to net zero by 2035.
+Council has committed to the target of reducing operational carbon emissions to net zero by 2035.
 Sourcing and generating renewable energy is a key part of this transition.

-• Between 2022 and 2023 Council completed an energy efficient LED lighting upgrade and installed a 99.75kW solar PV system at the Ulladulla Civic Centre, saving an estimated 214,322 kW of energy and 169 tonnes of CO2 equivalent emissions every year.
+• In 2023 Council installed a 99.75kW solar PV system at the Ulladulla Civic Centre under its Revolving Energy Fund.
+Along with an energy efficient lighting upgrade, this project is saving an estimated 129 tonnes of CO2 equivalent emissions every year.

 Renewable energy targets